The Great Migration from MongoDB to PostgreSQL | Hacker News

 I've run Postgres at large scale (dozens of machines) at multiple companies.
 I've also run MongoDB at large scale at multiple companies.
 I like both generally.
 I don't really care about data modelling differences - you can build the same applications with approximately the same schema with both if you know what you're doing.I don't understand how folks seemingly ignore Postgres' non-existent out of the box HA and horizontal scaling support.
 For small scale projects that don't care about these things, fair enough!
 But in my experience every Postgres installation is a snowflake with cobbled together extensions, other third party software, and home-rolled scripts to make up for this gap.
 These third party pieces of software are often buggy, half-maintained, and under-documented.
 This is exacerbated by Postgres' major version file format changes making upgrades extremely painful.As far as I can tell, there is no interest in making these features work well in Postgres core because all of the contributors' companies make their money selling solutions for HA/sharding.
 This is an area where MySQL is so significantly better than Postgres (because so many large Internet companies use MySQL) that it surprises me people aren't more unhappy with the state of things.
 I don't really want to run another Postgres cluster myself again.
 For a single node thing where I don't care about HA/scaling I do quite like it, though.

 You'll never see true support for horizontal scalability in Postgres because doing so would require a fundamental shift in what Postgres is and the guarantees is provides.
 Postgres is available and consistent.
 It cannot truly be partitionable without impacting availability or consistency.When an application grows to such a scale that you need a partitionable datastore it's not something you can just turn on.
 If you've been expecting consistency and availability, there will be parts of your application that will break when those guarantees are changed.When you hit the point that you need horizontally scalable databases you must update the application.
 This is one of the reasons that NewSQL databases like CockroachDB and Vitess are so popular.
-They expose themselves as a SQL database but make you deal with the availability/consistency problems on day 1, so as your application scales you dont need to change anything.Context: I've built applications and managed databases on 10's of thousands of machines for a public saas company.
+They expose themselves as a SQL database but make you deal with the availability/consistency problems on day 1, so as your application scales you dont need to change anything.Context:

 Because vertical scaling can take you so far these days that 99% of companies will never, ever reach the scale where they need more.
 There is just few incentives.Especially since:- Servers will keep getting better and cheaper with time.- Data is not only in postgres, you probably have redis, clickhouse and others, so the charge is balanced.
 In fact you may have different dedicated postgres, like one for GIS tasks.- Those hacky extensions are damn amazing.
 No product in the world is that versatile.- Posgres has much better support from legacy frameworks like django/ror/laravel than nosql alternatives.
 People shits on ORM, but they enable a huge plugin well integrated ecosystem that makes you super productive, and PG is happily and transparently handling all that.- If by some miracle you actually reach the point you need this, you'll have plenty of money to pay for commercial HA/sharding, or migrate.
 So why think about it now?